 As more government entities turn to ERP as a viable way to improve services and lower costs, ERP implementations are becoming increasingly common.
 However, they aren’t always a success.

 While technical problems can contribute, it’s the people and processes behind the new technology that typically lead to ERP failure.
 In fact, public sector organizations often overlook the human side of implementations and dedicate minimal focus to organizational change management (OCM).
+What is change management?
+This refers to the actions required to manage the “people side” of change and should not be overlooked.

 Successful change management in government looks much like it does in commercial businesses.
 However, there are unique considerations that the public sector must keep in mind.